HeLoM: Hierarchical Learning for Whole-Body Loco-Manipulation by a Hexapod Robot: Hierarchical Loco-Manipulation Learning

 \subsubsection{Controller}

-To enhance robustness, reduce the sim-to-real gap, and prevent unstable behaviors during training, we incorporate three complementary techniques.
-First, to prevent \textit{Controller} from producing extreme actions that may destabilize the robot, we introduce a smoothness regularization inspired by L2C2~\cite{kobayashi2022l2c2}.
-For two consecutive states $o_{t}^{c}$ and $o_{t+1}^{c}$, a virtual state $\bar{o}_{t}^{c} = o_{t}^{c} + u(o_{t+1}^{c} - o_{t}^{c})$ is interpolated with $u \sim \mathcal{U}(0, 1)$.
-The smoothness loss is where $D$ denotes a distance metric, $\pi_\theta$ the actor, and $V_{\phi_i}$ the critics.
-This regularization enforces consistent outputs under minor state perturbations and reduces action jitter.

-Second, we adopt domain randomization over key physical parameters, as shown in Table~\ref{tab:domain_rand}.
-It is worth noting that our physical robot is equipped with Series Elastic Actuators (SEA), whose outputs are significantly affected by actuator nonlinearities and parameter uncertainties, further enlarging the sim-to-real gap.
-To improve the generalization capability of the learned policy, we apply domain randomization to the joint-space PD controller parameters during training.
-This allows the policy to adapt to varying control gains during training, thereby effectively maintaining stable performance when deployed on real hardware.

-Finally, to avoid unstable behaviors caused by ill-posed target commands during training, we impose explicit constraints on both the velocity commands and the target foot positions.
-The commanded body velocity is bounded within $[0,\,0.5]$~m/s in the $x$ direction, $[-0.3,\,0.3]$~m/s in the $y$ direction, and $[-1,\,1]$~rad/s in yaw.
-For the target positions of the two forelegs foot, we restrict them to lie within a local region around their default poses, specifically $ \Delta p \in \bigl([-0.25,\,0.25],\;[-0.1,\,0.2],\;[-0.2,\,0.2]\bigr), $ where the three intervals correspond to the $x$, $y$, and $z$ axes in the body frame.
-In addition, to prevent ill-posed or overlapping references, we enforce the inequality constraint $p_{\mathrm{rf},y} < p_{\mathrm{lf},y} - 0.15,$ ensuring that the right foreleg target remains sufficiently separated from the left foreleg target along the lateral axis.
+To avoid unstable behaviors caused by ill-posed target commands during training, we impose explicit constraints on both the velocity commands and the target foot positions.
+The commanded body velocity is bounded within $[-0.5,\,0.5]$~m/s along the $x$ axis, $[-0.3,\,0.3]$~m/s along the $y$ axis, and $[-1,\,1]$~rad/s in yaw.
+The target positions of the two front feet are constrained around their default poses.
+For each foot, the offset from its default pose is limited to $[-0.25, 0.25]$ m, $[-0.2, 0.2]$ m, and $[-0.2, 0.2]$ m along the x-, y-, and z-axes of the body frame, respectively.
+Additionally, to prevent ill-posed or overlapping references, we enforce the constraint $p_{\mathrm{rf},y} < p_{\mathrm{lf},y} - 0.15$, ensuring sufficient separation between the right and left foreleg targets along the $y$ axis.
+We apply domain randomization over key physical parameters, as summarized in Table~\ref{tab:domain_rand}.
+The nominal gains for $k_p$ and $k_d$ are set to 100 and 2.0, respectively.